 The final thing to know about JetBlue and kids pertains to the littlest ones: JetBlue’s lap infant procedures are some of the easiest and best of all the US airlines.
 You can easily add a lap infant to your reservation as you make an online booking.
 This is a feature many airlines don’t have, instead making you wait on long phone hold times or stand in a ticket counter line on your travel day in order to add a lap child.

 Also, JetBlue doesn’t charge any lap infant fees.
 Any child under the age of 2 does not need to purchase a separate seat and can fly free of charge on a parent’s lap.
 Note that there is one limited exception to this rule.
 On flights from international cities to US destinations (but not the reverse), there is a lap child fee that varies depending on point of origin.

 Related: Tips for Flying with Lap Toddler

-JetBlue technically requires you to bring proof of age for check in, but in practice I’ve never been asked.
+JetBlue technically requires you to bring proof of age for check in, but in practice I’ve never been asked for domestic travel.
 Bring a copy of the birth certificate with you to the airport just in case.